 Now, without further delay, we get down to the list of TVs themselves.
 The following are the 5 4K ultra HD models we consider to be the best in their 40 to 43 inch size range on the current market.
-This list will later undergo updates as newer models emerge in 2016 and beyond so check back down the road.
-All of the following 4K TVs offer a native 120Hz refresh rate unless otherwise stated in specific listings.
+This list will later undergo updates as newer models emerge in 2018 and beyond so check back down the road.
+A smaller, cheaper models, all of the following 4K TVs offer a native 60Hz refresh rate unless otherwise stated in specific listings.

 All of the 4K TVs on the list above and pretty much all newer 4K UHD TVs from the major brands offer the same essential package of connectivity specs regardless of their dimensions and price.
 Some brands and models may include one more or one less HDMI or USB port or may lack/include a particular newer connectivity spec like HDMI 2.0a (for HDR content) vs. HDMI 2.0.
 However, generally, physical connectivity for content and smart TV functionality stays the same across the board.
 Thus, here are those core essentials: